judegathoga/wireframing/README.md

 - **Low-Fidelity Wireframes**: Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
 - **High-Fidelity Wireframes**: More detailed and refined versions, often closer to the final design, including more specific layout and design elements.

+### **Real-World Scenario: Wireframing Preventing Usability Issues**

+In a recent project to develop a hotel booking platform, the design team created early wireframes to outline the booking flow.
+During wireframing, it became clear that the date selection process was confusing — users couldn’t tell which dates were available or already booked.

+By identifying this issue early, the team redesigned the date picker interface to include visual indicators for available and unavailable dates.
+They also added a confirmation step to avoid accidental bookings.

+As a result, when the platform reached the development phase, the team already had a clear, user-friendly booking flow, avoiding major redesigns later.
+This saved time, reduced costs, and ultimately led to higher customer satisfaction upon release.